Hardik-Pratap-Gohil/Virtual-Try-On-Closet/Week1/Introduction.md

 If a model does both of the tasks then we can generate images of a person in various poses and garments just from a single image of the person and reference pose and style images.

 We will mostly be focusing on the texture transfer part initially, but can also implement pose transfer depending on the progress made.

+Given a clothing image and a person image, an image-based virtual try-on aims to generate a customized image that appears natural and accurately reflects the characteristics of the clothing image